keithalewis/papers/git.md

 > All git clones are alike; each clone gets messed up in its own way.

+If you are cloning an existing repository you can skip to the Clone section but it is useful to know how git repositories are created.

 ## Init

 > git init